 Changing the way you buy your food could cut your costs considerably over the long term.

 Supermarkets often target families and couples with multi-buy offers.
-You could take advantage these offers and freeze the extra food ready to eat at a later date.
+You could take advantage of these offers and freeze the extra food ready to eat at a later date.

 A great way of making the most of the savings available through bulk buy discounts is to shop with a friend.